Zerzavot/Google-Trends-Data-Visualization/README.md

 # Data-Visualization about Big Data
-Google Trends Data Visualization about Big Data Technologies using pytrends and plotly
+Data Visualization about Big Data Technologies using pytrends and plotly